-As a general rule of thumb, you want to ensure your shutter speed is twice the frame rate (fps), so if you’re recording at 25fps, you want to make sure your shutter speed is 1/50 of a second, however, as with photography, the faster the shutter speed, the less light there is, so this is something to be aware of, particularly if recording video in low-light.
+As a general rule, ensure your shutter speed is twice the frame rate (fps), so if you’re recording at 25fps, the shutter speed should be 1/50 of a second.
+However, as with photography, the faster the shutter speed, the less light there is, so keep this in mind – particularly when recording video in low-light.

 What shutter speed do I need for different frame rates?

 - 24fps – the shutter speed should be 1/48s

 - 25fps – the shutter speed should be 1/50s